Book a Call

 Most people are not consciously aware of why they struggle.

-When trauma occurs, parts of us can dissociate and bury the experience deeply.
-The emotions are too overwhelming for a young child to process.
+When trauma occurs, parts of us dissociate and bury the experience out of our consciousness.
+The emotions are too overwhelming for us to process, especially for a young child.

 Our survival system evolved to protect us.